spatstat/spatstat/README.md

 When you install the new umbrella package `spatstat`, all the sub-packages listed above will be installed.
 When you load the new umbrella `spatstat` package in an R session, all the sub-packages listed above will be loaded or imported.

+Each official release has a version number like `1.2-3`, while a development version has a number like `1.2-3.004`, which R recognises as a later version than `1.2-3`.

 ## Extension packages